SmithsonianWorkshops/2018-06-12-nmnh/index.md

         The installer for PuTTY can be found on the
         <a href="https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html">Putty download page</a>.
         For most Windows systems (64-bit) you'll want "putty-64bit-0.XX-installer.msi".
-        If yo don't have admin privileges to your Windows system, you can download "putty.exe" which can be run directly without admin rights.
+        If you don't have admin privileges to your Windows system, you can download "putty.exe" which can be run directly without admin rights.
       </p>
     </div>